manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

 ![](./Images/02_Bringup/17_nodes_topics.png)

-### **Activity**
+### **Lab Activity 1: Bringup and Lidar test**

 The objectives of this activity are:
 - Lidar test:
   - Launch the rubot_lidar_test.launch file and verify the number of laser beams.
 Create a new **rubot_lidar_test_2.launch**, including a laser_factor variable as beams/deg.
   - Where is located the zero-index of rpLIDAR?
 Modify the rubot.urdf base_scan frame to take into account the rpLIDAR orientation.
-Create a final **rubot_2.urdf** file you will use in the future projects.
+Create a final **rubot_custom.urdf** file you will use in the future projects.
   - Open RVIZ and verify the position of the obstacles around the robot.
 Are them in the correct orientation?
-  - create another **rplidar_rock_2.launch** file and modify the Lidar reference-frame to the appropiate frame to see the obstacles in the correct orientation.
+  - create another **rplidar_rock_custom.launch** file and modify the Lidar reference-frame to the appropiate frame to see the obstacles in the correct orientation.
 - Final bringup file:
-  - Create a new **rubot_bringup_hw_rock_2.launch** file containing:
+  - Create a new **rubot_bringup_hw_rock_custom.launch** file containing:
-    - robot_mpuig.urdf final model
+    - robot_custom.urdf final model
-    - rplidar_rock_mpuig.launch final file
+    - rplidar_rock_custom.launch final file
-  - Put your robot inside a real world and launch the rubot_bringup_hw_rock_2.launch file
+  - Put your robot inside a real world and launch the rubot_bringup_hw_rock_custom.launch file

 Upload a zip file including:
-- the final picture and
+- picture of rviz screen
-- the rubot_lidar_test_2.launch,
+- the rubot_lidar_test_custom.launch,
-- rubot_2.urdf,
+- rubot_custom.urdf,
-- rplidar_rock_2.launch,
+- rplidar_rock_custom.launch,
-- rubot_bringup_hw_rock_2.launch
+- rubot_bringup_hw_rock_custom.launch